Bayesian Comparisons Between Representations: Appendix: Experiment details

-The first network was Alexnet \cite{krizhevsky_imagenet_2012, krizhevsky_one_2014}, for which we used the "IMAGENET1K\_V1" weights, which were trained on ImageNet-1k \cite{russakovsky_imagenet_2014}.
-For all convolutional and fully connected layers we used the representations after the non-linearity and included all layers in the comparison.
+The first network was Alexnet \citep{krizhevsky_imagenet_2012, krizhevsky_one_2014}, for which the "IMAGENET1K\_V1" weights were used, which were trained on ImageNet-1k \citep{russakovsky_imagenet_2014}.
+For all convolutional and fully connected layers I used the representations after the non-linearity and included all layers in the comparison.

-The second network was ResNet-18 \cite{he_deep_2016} with "IMAGENET1K\_V1" weights also trained on ImageNet-1k \cite{russakovsky_imagenet_2014}.
+The second network was ResNet-18 \citep{he_deep_2016} with "IMAGENET1K\_V1" weights also trained on ImageNet-1k \citep{russakovsky_imagenet_2014}.
 This networks architecture is primarily based on 4 main layers which each contain two residual blocks.
-We included all layers before and after the 4 layers and outputs of the two residual blocks for each main layer.
+I included all layers before and after the 4 layers and outputs of the two residual blocks for each main layer.

-The third network was the Vision Transformer ViT-B-16 \cite{dosovitskiy_image_2021} also with "IMAGENET1K\_V1" weights.
-For this network we include the 12 encoder layers outputs.
-This network uses a slighly different preprocessing procedure than the other two networks, which causes the difference in preprocessed input locations in Figure \ref{fig:example}.
+The third network was the Vision Transformer ViT-B-16 \citep{dosovitskiy_image_2021} also with "IMAGENET1K\_V1" weights.
+For this network, the 12 encoder layers outputs are analyzed.
+This network uses a slightly different preprocessing procedure than the other two networks, which causes the difference in preprocessed input locations in Figure \ref{fig:example}.

-\paragraph{precompute} To speed up simulations, we precomputed the inner product matrix for all network layers for the first 1000 images from the image set and took subsets of those to compute the distances.
+\paragraph{precompute} To speed up simulations, I precomputed the inner product matrix for all network layers for the first 1000 images from the image set and took subsets of those to compute the distances.
 All simulations below are based on this set of 1000 images.
 Precomputing these inner product matrices takes only a couple of minutes on the laptop, but removing the interaction with the neural networks from the analysis code simplifies it substantially.